Mike Calvert

 Brigadier James Michael Calvert, DSO1 (6 March 1913 – 26 November 1998) was a British Army officer who was involved in special operations in Burma during the Second World War.
 He participated in both Chindit operations and was instrumental in popularizing the unorthodox ideas of Orde Wingate.
 He frequently led attacks from the front, a practice that earned him the nickname amongst the men under his command of "Mad Mike."

+Calvert's post-war service is often described in unflattering terms, but in many ways he can be seen as having a profound and lasting impact on the post-war development of the SAS.

 Early life

 Calvert was born at Rohtak in India, son of a member of the Indian Civil Service.
-He was educated at Bradfield College and the Royal Military Academy, Woolwich, from which was commissioned as a subaltern into the British Army's Royal Engineers as a professional soldier.
+He was educated at Bradfield College and the Royal Military Academy, Woolwich, from which he was commissioned as a subaltern into the British Army's Royal Engineers as a professional soldier in February 1933.
+For a time he was the Army's middleweight boxing champion.

-Military career

-Calvert was commissioned into the Royal Engineers in 1933, and for a time was the Army's middleweight boxing champion.
 He spent a year reading for the Mechanical Engineering Tripos at St. John's College, Cambridge.
 In 1934 he returned to active service and was posted to the Hong Kong Royal Engineers, where he learned to speak Cantonese.
 He also witnessed the Imperial Japanese Army's attack on Shanghai and the rape of Nanking, which made him one of the few officers in the British Army before the Second World War who fully appreciated the nature of the threat posed by Japanese imperialism.